wp-plugins/admin-page-framework/readme.txt

 - `grid` - a drag and drop grid composer.
 - `autocomplete` - a custom text field that shows a predefined pop-up autocomplete list.
 - `link` - it lets pick a post and set the url.
-- `system` - displays the site system information.
 - `github` - displays GitHub buttons.
 - `image_checkbox`, `image_radio` - displays images instead of text labels to be selected.
+- `reset` - a custom submit button that initialize the text form inputs.
+- `ace` - a rich code editor.

 = Necessary Files =
 - **`admin-page-framework.min.php`** is in the *library* folder.
 Alternatively you may use **`admin-page-framework.php`** located in the *development* folder.
 In that case, all the class files in the sub-folders need to be copied.